uofa/check-password-strength/README.md

 Feel free to clone or fork this project: `https://github.com/deanilvincent/check-password-strength.git`

+I'll be glad if you give this project a ★ on [Github](https://github.com/deanilvincent/check-password-strength) :))

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/deanilvincent/check-password-strength/blob/master/LICENSE.md/) file for details.